junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 The two girls giggle so hard they are almost out of breath, before the younger one urges to leave -- the older girl still has a hammer in her hand.
 They jump into the silver car they had been leaning against before and drive away.

 "Wait!
 Don't go!
 Don't leave me!"
-Even between slamming Cas's head into the ground, Dean manages to glance at the direction the car leaves, crying out desperately.
+Even between slamming Cas's head into the ground, Dean manages to glance in the direction the car leaves, crying out desperately.
+"I love you!"

-Cas catches the breath, putting a finger on Dean's forehead.
+Cas catches his breath, putting a finger on Dean's forehead.
 Dean's body falls limp onto the ground, fast asleep.

 Cas straightens himself up from the ground, leaning against the side of the Impala, staring at Dean -- now with a purple eye and split lip, some stain of blood on his cheek that is probably tainted from Cas's, considering the warm and wet sensation that is belatedly beginning to register.
 Cas touches his own nose, getting a palmful of blood.